On My Kids Plate

 So instead of making regular deviled eggs, mine always have a little extra tanginess to them because I use plain greek yogurt to make yogurt deviled eggs!
 Here’s what you need:

 • 6 Large hard-boiled eggs- hard-boiled with shells removed- using older eggs is one way to make them easier to peel.
-Check out how to make hard-boiled eggs here
+Check out how to make hard-boiled eggs here or make Air fryer boiled eggs.

 • ⅓ cup Plain Greek yogurt